davidgoldcode/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is in the console.log in the nested function.
+It calls the name parameter given in the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+When we call 'dansRoll', the argument is always the same and running through the same function.
+What changes is both the the const within the personalDice function and the const of dansRoll because we have a random() method within it.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newRoll` is the full block starting with our `personalDice` function.
+Although it's a nested function, it's able to access the local scope contents of it's parent.

 ### Task 2c - Exit Ticket